kubevela/kubevela.github.io/docs/end-user/components/more.md

 By default, the place for installation is specified as control plane cluster or managed cluster inside the metadata of addon.

 * Some addons support setting parts of parameter while enabling.
-For example `velaux` addon supports change image repository by set `repo` parameter, then you can change the repo address to your own. eg:
+For example `velaux` addon supports change image repository by set `repo` parameter, then you can change the repo address to your own. e.g:

 ```shell
 vela addon enable velaux repo=<your repo address>